mvanthoor/rustic-book/src/evaluation/material.md

-As you can see, the re-counting of the piece value from scratch has been reduced to just getting the white and black values from the board and then substracting them.
+As you can see, the re-counting of the piece value from scratch has been reduced to just getting the white and black values from the board and then subtracting them.

-This exact same techinque will also be used to implement the Piece-Square tables incrementally, which will be the next chapter.
+This exact same technique will also be used to implement the Piece-Square tables incrementally, which will be the next chapter.
 It is exactly the same, only there are 6 arrays instead of 2 (one for each piece type instead of each side), and 64 integers per array instead of 6 (one for each square